 Product demonstration or tutorial

 Product demonstrations show your product in action.
 For instance, you can give an overview of how your software works and what it can help users achieve.
-You can create short feature-based tutorials as well.
+Or you start your next product or feature kickoff with a lot of noise by means of a product launch video.
+You can also create short feature-based tutorials as well.
 These explain how to use a feature like Grammarly’s tutorial of their tone detector feature:

 Company or facility tour